gnzlbg/bitwise/readme.md

 [![Clippy Linting Result](https://clippy.bashy.io/github/gnzlbh/bitwise/master/badge.svg)]
 -->

-The algorithms are implemented for single words and slices of words in the `Word` and `Words` traits, respectively.
+The algorithms are implemented for single `Word`s and sequences of `Words`.
+For the following hardware architectures specific versions of some algorithms that use hardware intrinsics are available (using feature flags): SSE4.2 (sse42), BMI 1.0 (bmi1), BMI 2.0 (bmi2), ABM (abm), and TBM (tbm).

+**Note**: right now the crate `llvmint` is used whenever possible.
+While inline assembly can be used to implement these algorithms, inline assembly prevents compiler optimizations.
+Ideally, rustc would offer these builtins directly.

+## Acknowledgements

 The algorithms are heavily inspired and/or directly taken from Matthew Fioravante's